joshhornby/joshhornby.github.io/_posts/2016-03-01-laravel-dingo-json-api-spec.md

 }
 ```

-The code above will provide the JSON you can see below, perfectly formed JSON API spec valid JSON!
+The code above produces the JSON below, which is valid against the JSON API spec.

 ```json
 {